wanghaiuestc/HotSniper_GDP/README.md

 optimized active core map, and ```gdp_power```, which computes the GDP power budget for a given active core map.

-To integrate GDP in your own performance-thermal simulation tool chain (other than HotSniper), simply write a connection python script to handle the input and output for GDP and add ```import gdp``` to use the GDP functions.
+To integrate GDP with your own performance-thermal simulation tool chain (other than HotSniper), simply write a connection python script to handle the input and output for GDP and add ```import gdp``` to use the GDP functions.
 Take ```common/scheduler/policies/execute_gdp_mapping.py``` and ```common/scheduler/policies/execute_gdp_power.py``` as examples, which